sigurthor/rescript-json-combinators/README.md

 backwards compatible.
 And while for the most part is does share the same design principles,there are also some notable differences:

 * Decoders have been made abstract.
-While the internal representation is still the same, a function that takes a `Js.Json.t` and returns either the decoded value or raises an exception, they can no longer be called directly.
+While the internal representation is still the same, a function that takes a `Js.Json.t` and returns either the decoded value or throws an exception, they can no longer be called directly.
 Instead they have to be run via `Decode.decode`.
 This is in order to ensure that the `DecodeError` exceptions don't leak and returns a `result` instead.
 Custom decoders can still be created with `Decode.custom`.